Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Higher-dimensional simulations

-Going beyond coaxial pulses by varying the collision angle and thereby lifting the degeneracy of frequencies of the harmonics, rich spectra in 2D simulations can be observed, see Figures \ref{fig:kspace_90}-\ref{fig:kspace_135_46} for perpendicularly propagating and colliding pulses as well as for an angle of 135\textdegree.
-Most signals vanish again in the asymptotic state.
+The asymptotic harmonics that can be seen in the right frames of the frequency plots are on account of the self-interaction of the 2D Gaussian pulses \cite{NarozhnyFedotov2007,Grismayeretal2021}.
+Time-resolving the processes reveals that these harmonics arise immediately as the dynamics begin, directly after the initial configuration shown at the lower left of the figure, and thus already before the pulses overlap.
+This can be seen in the corresponding simulation videos in the \textit{Mendeley Data} repository\cite{Lindner2022}.
+Both the four- and six-photon processes contribute to the asymptotic signals with $\vert \vec{k} \vert = \omega_p/c$ and $\vert \vec{k} \vert = 3 \omega_p/c$.

+Six-photon processes contribute to all harmonics, in the overlap as well as in the asymptotic state.
 In the overlap states various merging processes become directly visible.
-A more precise analysis shows that the four-photon spectrum in the overlap state is even richer; some signals, however, are of the order of the numerical errors.
-Such errors appear, e.g., at the corners of the frequency plots for 4-photon and 6-photon processes, irrespective of the pulse alignment.
-The signals of asymptotic harmonics generated by 4-photon interactions are aligned on the initial propagation axes, while 6-photon processes seem to generate a tiny off-axis twist.
-Note that the initial symmetry of the system is thereby conserved.
-Videos of these simulations are provided in the \textit{Mendeley} repository \cite{mendeley} (thumbnail and description in Figure \ref{vid:2d_collisions}).
+A more precise analysis shows that the four-photon spectrum in the overlap state is even richer.
+Some signals, however, are of the order of accumulating numerical errors.
+Such errors appear, e.g., at the corners of the frequency plots for four-photon and six-photon processes, irrespective of the pulse alignment.

+The signals of asymptotic harmonics generated by four-photon interactions are aligned on the initial propagation axes, while six-photon processes seem to generate a tiny off-axis twist.
+Note that the initial symmetry of the two-pulse system is thereby conserved.

 Giving the pulses different polarization directions, the harmonics can be tagged.
-The frequency space of the simulations visualized in Figures \ref{fig:kspace_90_orthogonal_pol} and \ref{fig:kspace_135_orthogonal_pol} show again collision angles of 90\textdegree and 135\textdegree, but the pulse propagating from the left is now polarized along $E_y$.
-Hence, the shown components can be identified with one of the two pulses.
-Hereby the harmonic signals are tagged as they obtain the polarization of the pulse that contributes an odd number of photons.
+The frequency space of the simulations visualized in Figures \ref{fig:kspace_90_orthogonal_pol} and \ref{fig:kspace_135_orthogonal_pol} show again collision angles of 90\textdegree \ and 135\textdegree , but the pulse propagating from the left is now polarized along the $E_y$-direction.
+Hence, the shown polarization components can be identified with one of the two pulses, and thus also the harmonics.

-Ultimately, simulations have to be conducted in full three spatial dimensions.
-A demonstration of configurations similar to those in 2D above, in 3D yield results visualized in Figures \ref{fig:3d} and \ref{fig:3d_fft}.
-A rich harmonics spectrum is observable again in the overlap position.